-Adam S. Lauring, MD, PhD, an assistant professor in the Division of Infectious Diseases in the Department of Internal Medicine and in the Department of Microbiology and Immunology at the University of Michigan Medical School, is this year’s recipient of the Pfizer Young Investigator Award in Vaccine Development.
+Scott A. Smith, MD, PhD, an assistant professor in the Division of Infectious Diseases at Vanderbilt University Medical Center, is this year's recipient of the Pfizer Young Investigator Award in Vaccine Development.
 This award provides funding for outstanding research in vaccine development, either through clinical or laboratory investigation, to a candidate who demonstrates commitment to a career in vaccinology.

 Download an Application